Holindauer/Groth16-zkSnark/README.md

 ### Balancing the QAP

 There is a catch to the above description of QAPs.
 Because we are multiplying $U \cdot s$ and $V \cdot s$, the degree of the resulting polynomial will not match that of $W \cdot s$.
 The integrity of the interpolation wrt to the R1CS will still hold, but something must be done to maintain the equality of the polynomial equation.
+They must be the same polynomial.

-To illustrate this, consider the following setup for $U, V$
+To illustrate this, consider the following setup for $U, V, W, s$

 $$
 (W \cdot s) = x^2 + 3x + 1